 Okay, I know we’re all done talking about 2020.
 But I have to bring it up once more.
 As the past several months have unfolded, we’ve begun to see some signs of positive momentum, including the economy improving and the stock market continuing to grow.

 In this article, we’ll reflect on 2020 and cover some vital stock market lessons and resources to remember moving forward.

 Lesson 1: Stick to the Plan

-The biggest lesson from 2020 is to keep investing and stick to the plan.
-When the market took a nosedive in March of 2020, many people began to panic and panic-sold their stocks for safer investments.
+The biggest lesson is to keep investing and stick to the plan.
+Remember when the market took a nosedive in March of 2020, many people began to panic and panic-sold their stocks for safer investments?
 This sky is falling mentality later got those folks into trouble when the market rebounded and outperformed expectations for the rest of the year.